uit-hdl/feature-inspect/README.md

 # feature-inspect

-The result of the following paper: ... _pending_ ...
+The result of the following paper: [Open-source framework for detecting bias and overfitting for large pathology images](https://arxiv.org/abs/2503.01827)

 This package is an open-source tool to explore high-level features from images with UMAPs and/or linear-probing.